Pauljohn-Maddala/test-harness/README.md

 I have implemented a test harness in `test.py` that automates the testing process.
 This harness reads `.in` input files and compares the program's output to the expected `.out` files.
 Tests were written to cover a range of scenarios, including edge cases for error handling and standard usage.

 ## Known Bugs/Issues
-- [Description of any known bugs or issues that were not resolved.]
+- No issues are currently running; the utility functions as expected.

 ## Difficult Issues and Resolutions
-- One difficult issue was [describe issue].
-I resolved it by [describe your solution].
+- I encountered an issue where `gron.py` was incorrectly interpreting a JSON structure as a filename.
+After a thorough review, I resolved the problem by adjusting the test harness to distinguish when to provide the JSON data directly via STDIN and when to treat the input as a file argument.

 ## Implemented Extensions
 - Command-Line Flags for wc.py: The utility supports flags to selectively count lines, words, or characters.